lisamarieloraine/cv-youtube-search/README.md

 # YouTube Project

+*Disclaimer: This is the actual repository of our project.
+Please disregard the other repository of our group!*

-## Searching YouTube videos using image recognition.
+## Searching YouTube Videos Using Image Recognition

 The idea of this project was to make YouTube searches easier and more efficient for its users by adding a tool to search videos based on a picture.